Sustainable Development Goals

 Global trends

-Progress has been made in increasing the share of the world population using safely managed sanitation services.
-As of 2020, 54% of the world's population has access to safely managed sanitation services compared to 29% in 2000 and 47% in 2015.
+As of 2022, 57% of the world’s population has access to safely managed sanitation services compared to 32% in 2000 and 49% in 2015.

 The Nordics